 In the example below, the resources were removed and all 3 resources were assigned at the same time.
-The 3 names were selected and then the OK key was clicked.
+The 3 names were selected and then OK was clicked.
 Note that each resource is assigned at 100% to the task.
-The total amount of work is 120 hours and will carry a higher cost because of the increased hours.
+The total amount of work is 120 hours and will carry a higher cost due to the increased hours.
 Any additional resources assigned to this task will take a portion of the original 120 hours.